 So far, this model has proven to be effective, as law enforcement can allocate its resources towards the more serious problem of drug trafficking, which remains a crime with a minimum penalty of two years in prison and a maximum sentence of 18 years.
 This acts as a deterrent for dealers and encourages people to grow their own cannabis, further diminishing the income of professional drug traffickers.

 As reported by Reuters, on the 19th of December, Italy’s Supreme Court has declared the cultivation of cannabis on a small scale for personal use to be exempt from the penal code, allowing residents to grow their own recreational cannabis, with a final verdict on the implementation coming in the following weeks or months.
 It is still unclear how many plants each citizen will be allowed to nurture.

 The Court of Cassation only stated that ‘small amounts grown domestically for the exclusive use of the grower’ are going to be legal, based on the decision of the Supreme Court.
 This list will be updated when it becomes clear exactly what rights the Italian citizens are granted and the new law is taking effect.

 When Spain introduced article 368 in the Penal Code, it declared growing cannabis as illegal if it is going to be sold illegally.
 However, the definition is ambiguous.
 No clear statement is made about the cultivation for personal use.

 This means that, in real-world appliance, the judge responsible for prosecution has to decide whether to punish or acquit the accused individual.
 This loophole creates a situation where the cultivation of r is not technically legal but also not considered punishable.

 The laws in Belgium are pretty straight forward.
-Products containing tetrahydrocannabinol (THC) are illegal, yet, every resident is allowed to grow one annabis plant in their home without facing any legal consequences.
+Products containing tetrahydrocannabinol (THC) are illegal, yet, every resident is allowed to grow one cannabis plant in their home without facing any legal consequences.
 Many people in Belgium have started to make use of this law, but, according to the government, this has not yet led to problematic situations.